TIBCOSoftware/flogo/docs/content/faas/_index.md

 # Flogo and the Flow as a Service

-Discover how you can use Project Flogo to build a Flow as a Service!
+Discover how you can use Project Flogo to build a Flow as Functions.